ywangnccu/ywang/INTRODUCING_DIRT_CUPS.md

 Skewer each strawberry through the top.
 Place on a parchment-lined baking sheet.

 Melt the candy in a microwave-safe bowl in the microwave at full power in half minute intervals.
 Stir well between heating times, the candy will be melted and smooth.
-About one and a half minute.
+About one and a half minutes.

 Dip strawberries into the melted candy up to the greens.
 Allow the excess candy to drip back into the bowl.
 Transfer back to the parchment-lined baking sheet.
 Repeat with remaining strawberries.
 Allow the candy to set, about 15 minutes.